wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

  * uses an apt-proxy for package download if apt_proxy_mirror is present
  * ssh authorized_keys option
    * to activate include a custom_file "/.ssh/authorized_keys" into the setup
+   * this enables both root and main user access via ssh authorized_keys, but deletes/locks the mainuser password and sudo is configured to sudo from main user without password
  * a watcher that reset the machine after a certain amount of time (in case automated install goes wrong)
    * to activate include a custom_file "/reboot.seconds" into the setup (with seconds as value inside file)
  * include debian packages inside initrd and install on runtime